 To test gold purity at home, you will need to buy a gold testing kit.
 The kit typically comes with a black touchstone and several bottles with nitric acid of varying concentrations.
-Each bottle is labelled with a corresponding karat number, such as “10k”, “14k” etc.
+Each bottle is labelled with a corresponding karat number, such as “10k”, “14k”, etc.

 First, you need to rub the questionable gold piece on the testing stone in the kit.
 The gold will leave a little streak on the stone’s surface.
 Then you need to drop a little acid from one of the bottles on the mark.
 If the mark changes colour significantly or disappears gradually, then the karat of gold is less than the label on the bottle.
 If the mark changes its colour slightly, it has the same karat as the label on the bottle (expect an accuracy of about +/-1 karat).

-As a general rule, it is worth starting with the lowest karat number bottle and test until you find the actual karat of the piece.
+As a general rule, it is worth starting with the lowest karat number bottle and testing until you find the actual karat of the piece.
 Always remember to read the instructions that come with the testing kit, as specific instructions and details may apply.

 How to Test Gold Purity with Electronic Tester

 The electronic gold tester works based on the electrical conductivity of gold.
 This tool indicates the fineness of the gold item and if it is gold.

 To test gold purity, a jeweller first needs to apply a specific liquid or gel to clean the surface and create a circuit between the tool and the piece of gold.
 Then they apply an electrical charge and measure the level of resistance.
 The tester’s output enters a computerised system that displays the results.
 If the piece is not gold, the tester will indicate “not gold”.
 If the results are positive, the display will indicate the purity of the item (14k, 18k, etc.).